 Remington Family Dental provides sedation dentistry to help you feel comfortable in our office and receive the treatments you need without difficulty.
-Our caring dentists are dedicated to helping you feel at ease in our office, and we provide several forms of sedation to help you relieve your dental anxiety and fear so that you can receive your treatments safely and easily.
+Our caring dentists and team are dedicated to helping you feel at ease in our office, and we provide several forms of sedation to help you relieve your dental anxiety and fear so that you can receive your treatments safely and easily.
 When you visit our office for your consultation, we will discuss your sedation options, dental needs and medical history to determine which type of sedation dentistry is most appropriate for you.

-Dr. Remington Townsend and Dr. Jacob Condon may recommend sedation dentistry for individuals who suffer from dental anxiety or fear, have a severe gag reflex, who require extensive dental work in a single appointment, or who cannot otherwise receive treatment safely.
+Dr. Remington Townsend or Dr. Jacob Condon may recommend sedation dentistry for individuals who suffer from dental anxiety or fear, have a severe gag reflex, who require extensive dental work in a single appointment, or who cannot otherwise receive treatment safely.

 Nitrous Oxide (Laughing Gas)